-A PETA Asia investigation shows that snakes are held captive in dirty wire cages and then violently killed by being pumped full of air.
+A previous PETA Asia investigation showed snakes held captive in dirty wire cages and then violently killed by being pumped full of air.

-The investigator also obtained footage showing piles of crocodiles with their mouths tied and then wrapped in bags so they couldn’t move.
-A worker walked on top of them and crudely electroshocked them with what appears to be a car battery.
-However, reptiles don’t respond to electric stunning in the way that other animals do, and there’s no good evidence to show that it renders them unconscious before workers attempt to kill them.
+The investigator also obtained footage showing piles of crocodiles with their mouths tied shut and then wrapped in bags so they couldn’t move.
+A worker walked on top of them and crudely electroshocked them with what appeared to be a car battery.
+However, reptiles don’t respond to electric stunning in the same way as other animals, and there’s no good evidence to show that it renders them unconscious before workers attempt to kill them.

-A PETA video exposé of crocodile farms in Vietnam that supplied skins to LVMH – Louis Vuitton’s parent company – showed thousands of reptiles lying motionless in cramped concrete pits, some narrower than the length of their own bodies.
-PETA also obtained footage of ostriches – who are used for the bumpy-textured skin purses sold by Louis Vuitton – showing that they’re kept in barren dirt feedlots before finally being sent for slaughter, where they’re forcibly restrained, flipped upside down, and electrically stunned and their throats are slit in full view of their terrified flockmates.
+But it’s not just reptiles who suffer.
+PETA US obtained footage of ostriches – whose skin is used for bumpy-textured purses sold by Louis Vuitton – showing that they’re kept in barren dirt feedlots for about a year before being sent for slaughter.
+In the abattoir, they’re forcibly restrained, electrically stunned, and flipped upside down, then their throats are slit in full view of their terrified flockmates.

-But it’s not only reptiles who suffer.
-LVMH is still selling garments made with fur – even though the fur trade slaughters millions of animals, including foxes, coyotes, and minks, in gruesome ways each year.
-These animals typically spend their lives in small wire cages on fur farms before being killed by gassing, electrocution, or other ghastly methods.
+LVMH is also still selling garments made with fur – even though the fur trade slaughters millions of animals, including foxes, coyotes, and minks, in gruesome ways each year.
+These animals typically spend their lives in cramped wire cages on fur farms before finally being killed by gassing, electrocution, or other ghastly methods.

 Take Action Now

 Every accessory made out of exotic skins or fur and sold by Louis Vuitton represents the hideously gruesome death of a sensitive animal who just wanted to be left in peace.
-Please join PETA in calling on LVMH to drop exotic skins and fur from Louis Vuitton and all of its other brands.
-Send a message for attention of Bernard Arnault, CEO of LVMH, now.
+Please join PETA in calling on LVMH to drop exotic skins and fur from Louis Vuitton and all its other brands.
+Send a message to the attention of Bernard Arnault, CEO of LVMH, right now.